 Children's Library – Historical Catholic Church

-The Catholic Church, which is estimated to have been built in the early 19th century, possesses traces of Gothic architecture and it started to be used as a Children's Library in 1967.
+The Catholic Church (Katolik Kilise), built in the early 19th century, shows traces of gothic architecture and it started to be used as a Children's Library in 1967.
 The north facade of the church has a spectacular visual quality.

 The Tomb of Seyyid Vakkas

 Seyyid Vakkas is one of the frontiersmen of Fatih Sultan Mehmet.
-He was martyred while trying to open the doors of Giresun to the Ottoman armies and was buried where he was martyred.
-In 1888, Rizeli Mehmet Ali Bey built the tomb, which is a typical Kümbet (cupola) of the 19th-century Ottoman architecture, in place of the wooden visit hall at that time.
+He was martyred while trying to conquer Giresun and was buried where he was martyred.
+In 1888, Rizeli Mehmet Ali Bey built the tomb, which is a typical kümbet (tomb) of the 19th-century Ottoman architecture, in place of the wooden tomb at that time.

 Şebinkarahisar Taşhanlar (Historic Shopping Mall)

-The historical building resembling a shopping mall is located on the northern skirt of the castle in Şebinkarahisar district center.
+The historical building resembling a shopping mall is located on the northern skirt of the castle in Şebinkarahisar center.
 It is made of local black stone with two floors, arches, and typical Ottoman caravanserai architecture.
-The strongest side of Şebinkarahisar Taşhanı that has survived until today is the southern facade., There are two-story arched spaceson both sides of the entrance and a courtyard in the middle.
+There are two-story arched spaces on both sides of the entrance and a courtyard in the middle.
 There are five arched spaces used as shops facing outwards on the north facade.
-The structure was built by Taban Ahmet Ağa, Şebinkarahisar Head of Sipahi, in the 17th century.
+The facility was built by Taban Ahmet Ağa in the 17th century.

 Çamoluk Bektaş Bey Mosque